Finalist Best Fantasy Novel 2017 Aurealis Awards

 Some people are so broken they can only cut us.

-With poetic dexterity Aurealis Award finalist Kathryn Gossow interweaves eight short stories of longing and alienation featuring outcasts and the misunderstood.
-From a homeless storyteller to a gardening soothsayer, to a copy editor who owns a pair of stubborn chickens, readers will come face to face with the humanity of people easily judged by a rigid society.
-At the heart of these stories is the Dark Poet, a charismatic and broken man, who leaves a trail of debris drifts in and out of people’s lives.
-Reviews on Goodreads
+With poetic dexterity, Aurealis Award finalist Kathryn Gossow interweaves eight short stories of longing and alienation featuring outcasts and the misunderstood.
+From a homeless storyteller to a gardening soothsayer, to a copy editor who owns a pair of stubborn chickens, readers will come face-to-face with the humanity of people easily judged by a rigid society.
+At the heart of these stories is the Dark Poet, a charismatic and broken man who leaves a trail of debris that drifts in and out of people’s lives.

 Buy in your favourite online bookstore